Science

 Our intent is that our curriculum

-• ensures students leave PAWL able to critically analyse and evaluate data, stories and phenomena in everyday situations;
+• ensures students leave PA able to critically analyse and evaluate data, stories and phenomena in everyday situations

-All students will follow the combined science course and achieve two GCSE grades.
+All students will follow the combined science course and achieve two GCSEs.
 Over the two years, students will cover a broad range of topics from all three sciences and learn how to apply their knowledge to a range of practical situations.
 The topics include:

 Biology Chemistry Physics